localmin/dotfiles/README.md

 # dotfiles

-setting for using texteditor, ex vim, sublimtext3 etc.
+setting for using text-editors and so on, ex vim, sublimtext3 etc.

 ## vim